djmitche/comprehensive-rust/src/async/pitfalls/exercise.md

   * Hint: Use `tokio::select!` for concurrently performing two tasks in a continuous loop.
 One task receives messages from the client and broadcasts them.
 The other sends messages received by the server to the client.
-* Complete the main function in `src/bin/client.rs`.
+* Complete the main function in `exercise-client.rs`.
   * Hint: As before, use `tokio::select!` in a continuous loop for concurrently performing two tasks: (1) reading user messages from standard input and sending them to the server, and (2) receiving messages from the server, and